• Average property prices across Istanbul continued to rise in February 2026, with several districts posting annual gains above 40%.

 • For investors buying property in Istanbul, the best opportunities increasingly sit in regeneration areas with strong transport links and better rental performance.

 Anyone tracking property for sale in Istanbul can see that the market is no longer moving evenly.
 February 2026 data shows a widening gap between prestige districts, where prices are extremely high and rental yields remain modest, and middle-income districts, where annual growth, affordability and rental returns are often more attractive.
-For buyers focused on buying property in Istanbul as an investment, this distinction is becoming increasingly important.

-District-Level Performance: February 2026
+District-Level Property Prices in Istanbul: February 2026

-The latest figures show just how fragmented the Istanbul housing market has become.
+The latest figures show how fragmented the Istanbul housing market has become.
 Bosphorus and lifestyle-led areas continue to dominate on headline values, while regeneration districts and family-oriented suburbs offer stronger income potential.
 The table below sets out average price per m², average property value, amortisation period, gross yield and annual change by district.

 District Avg.
 Price (₺/m²) Avg.
 Property (₺) Amortisation Yield YoY Change